dpc-sdp/ripple/docs/content/design-system/5.components/file.md

 File is made up of:

 - the file name
-- metadata including file type, size and updated date
+- metadata including file type and size
 - a document description.

 ::DocsExample